MicrosoftDocs/VBA-Docs/api/Excel.VPageBreak.DragOff.md

 ## Remarks

 This method exists primarily for the macro recorder.
-You can use the **[Delete](Excel.VPageBreak.Delete.md)** method to delete a page break in Visual Basic.
+Use the **[Delete](Excel.VPageBreak.Delete.md)** method to delete a page break in Visual Basic.

 ## Example